-When you arrive at the door you will see people queuing to pay their £3 weekly entrance fee.
+When you arrive at the door you will see people queuing to pay their £3 weekly fee (NB: Hurray, it’s free for the Autumn Term 2021!) .
 If you have not come with anyone then this is the best place to start (in fact, if you have come with someone who is already a member then this is where they will start too!).
-Once we have taken some basic details (name is useful, as is email address for our records) – we don’t take any payment on the first week – then we will find a member of the committee to discuss some very basic questions which are principally “Do you know whether you have a high or low voice?” and “Do you read music?”.
-Doesn’t matter if you don’t know the answer but we just like to know so that we can place you into an appropriate part of the choir.We will always endeavor to sit you with someone who is reasonably musically proficient – this is to help you fit in; it’s certainly not an audition.
+Once we have taken some basic details (name is useful, as is email address for our records) – we don’t take any payment on the first week – then we will find a member of the committee to have a chat and ask some very basic questions e.g. “Do you know whether you have a high or low voice?” and “Do you read music?”.
+Doesn’t matter if you don’t know the answers but we just like to know so we can place you into an appropriate part of the choir.We will always endeavour to sit you with someone who is reasonably musically proficient – this is to help you fit in; it’s certainly not an audition.

 Our music is generally accompanied by backing tracks, or an accompanist.
 We learn short phrases at a reasonable pace – always checking with the members whether the phrase is largely learned before moving on.
 The repetition of short phrases is the easiest way to learn music in a large group (don’t forget that over 90 people come to sing each week).
-Everyone is actively encouraged to speak up if they don’t “get” a part, because with those numbers there is often someone else who doesn’t too.
+Everyone is actively encouraged to speak up if they don’t “get” a part, because with those numbers there is often someone else who doesn’t too